 I love how it turned out and that I was able to give a very old family piece new life!!

-This was a bit time consuming, but a very inexpensive makeover, since I already had the plywood for the top, the pieces of foam and quilt batting and the french grainsack.
+This was a bit time consuming, but a very inexpensive makeover, since I already had the plywood for the top, the pieces of foam, quilt batting and the french grainsack.

 If you enjoyed this post, you might like this drop leaf table makeover….